Traffic Signal Responsibilities

-The signal personnel maintain and repair the City’s 102 signalized intersections.
-In addition, this group overhauls and upgrades 2-4 intersections each year, bringing these intersections to the latest standards set forth in the Federal and Texas Manuals on Uniform Traffic Control Devices (TMUTCD).
+The signal personnel maintains and repair the City’s 102 signalized intersections.
+In addition, this group overhauls and upgrades 1-3 intersections each year, bringing these intersections to the latest standards set forth in the Federal and Texas Manuals on Uniform Traffic Control Devices (TMUTCD).

 Other duties include school and warning flasher installation, maintenance, and repair, as well as monitoring traffic patterns for the various signal timings for the City’s arterial network.
 The signal system is integrated through the Centracs centralized computer system.